-Eni has represented that its estimated net proved reserves attributable to the evaluated properties in Africa were based on the definitions of proved reserves of the SEC.
-Eni has represented that its estimates of the net proved reserves, as of December 31, 2019, attributable to these properties, which represent 16 percent of Eni's net reserves on a net equivalent basis, are summarized as follows, expressed in millions of barrels ( $10^6$ bbl), billions of cubic feet ( $10^9$ ft), and millions of barrels of oil equivalent ( $10^6$ boe):
+Eni has represented that its estimated net proved reserves attributable to its 50.00-percent corporate ownership of Azule Energy S.p.A. were based on the definitions of proved reserves of the SEC.

+Eni has represented that its estimated net proved reserves, as of December 31, 2023, attributable to its ownership in Azule Energy S.p.A., which represent 3.7 percent of Eni's net reserves, are summarized as follows, expressed in millions of barrels (106bbl) and billions of cubic feet (109ft3):

-Estimated by Eni Net Proved Reserves as of December 31, 2019 Oil, Condensate, and LPG (10 bbl) Marketable Gas (10 ft ) Oil Equivalent (10 boe) Properties evaluated by DeGolyer and MacNaughton Total Proved 393,878 4,138,560 1,159,144
+Net Proved Estimated by Eni Net Proved Reserves as of December 31, 2023 Oil, Condensate, and LPG (10 6 bbl) Marketable Gas (10°ft3) Total Proved 186 255